 Lister: You have to eat it quickly or the bread will melt.

 Oddly enough, when he was preparing for the exam Lister did make a beautiful looking cake.
 He might have passed the test if he hadn't been trying to make roast beef instead.
+In the next series, Lister makes another pleasant looking cake to celebrate Rimmer's "Deathday".

 Another time Lister fed a T. rex a giant bowl of "cow vindaloo", it took two tastes of it then ran for a drink.
 The other results were, unfit to show on television.
+Though in that case it was more-or-less what he was trying to do as earlier it had eaten a time-manipulation device and they needed it back.

 Baldrick in Blackadder.
 Naturally, he is also the only chef from series 3 onwards.
 In series 4 he has the excuse of limited resources, but there are some things that an excuse just can't cover: